-35 Years Ago: Bob Dylan Makes a Mainstream Comeback on ‘Infidels’
+40 Years Ago: Bob Dylan Makes a Mainstream Comeback on ‘Infidels’

 An album heralded as a return from Bob Dylan's born-again proselytizing, the Mark Knopfler-produced Infidels began Bob Dylan's journey back toward mainstream music making — and it may have been even better except for some last-minute tinkering.

-Luckily, the final track listing included the stand-out track "Jokerman," which found Dylan using themes both Biblical and secular to tear down political charlatans.
+Luckily, the final track listing included the stand-out song "Jokerman," which found Dylan using themes both Biblical and secular to tear down political charlatans.
 Or was it a dark reflection on Judaism?
 A rumination on false messiahs?
 A cutting indictment of his own career missteps?

 Two key moments, however, were left on the cutting room floor as Dylan continued editing and re-recording Infidels, long after Knopfler had left to pursue his own separate musical interests.
 The outtake "Blind Willie McTell," for instance, later gained a talismanic import among fans before finally appearing on 1991's The Bootleg Series Vol 1-3.

-Listen to Bob Dylan's 'Jokerman'
+Watch Bob Dylan's 'Jokerman' Video

-In their place went "Union Sundown," a much lesser effort -- though still one that exhibited a tougher political bent than had a previous trio of faith-focused recordings dating back to 1979's Slow Train Coming.
-The album also included "Sweetheart Like You," which was talking down to either a woman or else the wayward church; "License to Kill," which seemed to question the wisdom of space travel with so many unsolved issues down below; and the now-expected album-closing paean to a lover, "Don't Fall Apart on Me Tonight."
+Elsewhere, Infidels made room for "Sweetheart Like You," which was talking down to a woman or else the wayward church; "License to Kill," which seemed to question the wisdom of space travel when there are still so many unsolved issues down below; and the now-expected album-closing paean to a lover, "Don't Fall Apart on Me Tonight."

 Each of them had a sleek approach that updated his sound without dismantling its foundational wit.
 Credit there goes to Knopfler, and an all-star cast that included Mick Taylor, Robbie Shakespeare and Sly Dunbar — the latter of whom give "Jokerman" in particular a bouncy island feel.